pencil-thief/WiiUDownPatcher/README.md

 STEP 2: Launch CFW
 STEP 3: Launch Homebrew Launcher
 STEP 4: Install the app "FTPiiU Everywhere" from the homebrew store
-STEP 5: On another device (Linux or Windows) install an FTP client - NOTE This is not an ftp client!!
+STEP 5: On another device (Linux or Windows) install an FTP client - NOTE This program i made is not an ftp client!!
 STEP 6: Launch "FTPiiU Everywhere" on your Wii U - Make a note of the displayed IP
 STEP 7: Conncet to the displayed IP via the FTP client on your PC
 STEP 8: Navigate to "storage_slc/security" and copy the "versions.bin" file to the PC - you can then close the FTP